spartan-stratos/helm-charts/charts/datadog/README.md

 #### Cluster Agent Token

 You can specify the Datadog Cluster Agent token used to secure the communication between the Cluster Agent(s) and the Agents with `clusterAgent.token`.

-### Upgrading

-#### From 2.x to 3.x

-The migration from 2.x to 3.x does not require manual action.
-As per the Changelog, we do not be guaranteeing support of Helm 2 moving forward.
-If you already have the legacy Kubernetes State Metrics Check enabled, migrating will only show you the deprecation notice.

-#### From 1.x to 2.x

-⚠️ Migrating from 1.x to 2.x requires a manual action.

-The `datadog` chart has been refactored to regroup the `values.yaml` parameters in a more logical way.
-Please follow the [migration guide](https://github.com/DataDog/helm-charts/blob/main/charts/datadog/docs/Migration_1.x_to_2.x.md) to update your `values.yaml` file.

-#### From 1.19.0 onwards

-Version `1.19.0` introduces the use of release name as full name if it contains the chart name(`datadog` in this case).
-E.g. with a release name of `datadog`, this renames the `DaemonSet` from `datadog-datadog` to `datadog`.
-The suggested approach is to delete the release and reinstall it.

-#### From 1.0.0 onwards

-Starting with version 1.0.0, this chart does not support deploying Agent 5.x anymore.
-If you cannot upgrade to Agent 6.x or later, you can use a previous version of the chart by calling helm install with `--version 0.18.0`.

-See [0.18.1's README](https://github.com/helm/charts/blob/847f737479bb78d89f8fb650db25627558fbe1f0/datadog/datadog/README.md) to see which options were supported at the time.

 ### Uninstalling the Chart